Insider Tips for First-time Travelers to India

 - Most hotels and restaurants offer paid Wi-Fi.
 Besides, the internet connection is often not stable.

 - The Indian power sockets are different from anywhere else in the world.
 They can come in various shapes and sizes.
 The most common ones are usually suitable for 3-pin plugs.
 It is recommended to bring a power adapter with you and if it doesn't work in India, you can borrow one from your hotel.

 - Toilet tissues are rarely found in public restrooms in India and are usually expensive and of low quality.
 Carry your own supplies.

 Female travelers to India

 India is not a place where you can completely let your hair down, especially if you are a solo female traveler.
 But don’t let that put you off.
 With these tips in mind, ladies can travel safely in India.

 - Go with guided tours.
 Independent travel is doable in India, but it would be safer to go with a reliable travel agency like Odynovo Tours, especially if you are a solo female traveler.
 "One note to solo women travelers is that this company is highly recommended because the driver will help you with your transactions, and there is no need for you to go out unescorted (which is what I would normally feel safe doing alone in a foreign country, but not in India)." says an Odynovo guest.

-- Avoid walking alone in streets at night or to the remote areas.
+- Avoid walking alone in the streets at night or in remote areas.